Study In The United States - International Students

 Before travelling to study a degree in the USA you will need to apply for a non-immigrant visa.

 The most common kind of student visa is the F-1 visa, which entitles the holder to study at any US accredited college or university.

-The United States may have a reputation for gun crime and violence, but in general it is a safe country for international students to study in.
-You should research your child’s chosen university and its surrounding areas.
+The US is generally considered very safe for foreign travellers.
+Possible threats ranging from severe weather to crime vary greatly from region to region, so you should research your child’s chosen university and its surrounding areas.
 By federal law, all US universities must provide campus crime statistics – you can find a list of all university crime statistics using the Campus Safety and Security Data Analysis Tool.

 Students should always take care to protect their own personal safety in order to avoid becoming victims of crime.
 They can do this by: